jr-leary7/bayesVG/README.md

 Next, we can score the SVG clusters using [`UCell`](https://github.com/carmonalab/UCell) under the hood.
-These scores can then be visualized using e.g., violin plots or UMAPs.
+These scores can then be visualized using e.g., spatial scatterplots, violin plots, or UMAPs.

 ``` r
 seu_brain <- scoreSpatialModules(seu_brain, svg.clusters = svg_clusters)